AnonShell/agam-space/docs/docs/intro.md

 # Introduction

-Agam Space is a self-hosted, end-to-end encrypted file storage platform.
-All files and metadata are encrypted on your device before upload.
-The server stores only encrypted data and cannot access your files or encryption keys.
+Agam Space is a self-hosted, **zero-knowledge**, end-to-end encrypted file storage platform.

+**Zero-knowledge means:**

+- Your master password never leaves your device
+- All encryption happens in your browser before upload
+- The server stores only encrypted data - it cannot decrypt your files
+- Even the server admin cannot access your data
+- File names, folder names, and all metadata are encrypted

-Think of it as a self-hosted alternative to Mega or Proton Drive - encrypted cloud storage you control.
+Think of it as a self-hosted alternative to Mega or Proton Drive - encrypted cloud storage you control, with true privacy guaranteed by cryptography, not trust.

 Built for users who want control over their data without sacrificing privacy.